SofiaAfendra/react-redux-workshop/README.md

 ## Branch Description

 In this branch, we will introduce the concept of state.
-Our goal is to add state to the **Square** component.
+Our goal is to add state to the `Square` component.

+In function components, we can use the `useState` hook to add state to our components.
+The `useState` hook returns an array with two elements: the current state and a function that allows us to update the state.

 ## What is state?